Become a Mentor

 Read Fresno Mentors are Fresno State students who are paid through Federal Work Study.
 Mentors support elementary grade students grades K-2/3 in academics with an emphasis on reading literacy.
 Read Fresno Mentors may be placed in classrooms and at after-school programs both on and off campus.
 Generally these sessions take place Monday through Friday from 8am-6pm, but there may be an opportunity to work on Saturdays (typically 9am-11am) as available.
 A minimum of 2 hours block of availability is required each day of work.
 Total commitment is 10 – 20 hours per week, for the entire academic year; including mandatory training course held one evening per week from 6:00-7:50 PM, day TBD.
 Base pay rate is $13.00 per hour.

-Each year, Reading and Beyond at Fresno State recruits students to serve as tutors in the program.
+Read Fresno recruits students to serve as mentors in the program on a yearly basis.
 Recruitment typically takes place during the summer months, prior to the start of the new academic year.

-Tutors are required to enroll in a training course.
-The training class is held on Thursday evenings, and is generally between the hours of 6:00-7:50.
+Mentors are required to enroll in a training course for both fall and spring semesters.
+The training class is held one evening per week from 6:00-7:50 PM, day TBD.
 Course information (including registration instructions) will be provided once students are hired.

 How to Apply

-For more information, contact Reyna Pearce, Reading and Beyond at Fresno State Program Coordinator, by emailing firstname.lastname@example.org or by calling 559.278.7007.
+For more information, contact Erika Castanon, Read Fresno Program Coordinator, by emailing firstname.lastname@example.org or calling 559.278.7007.